Re-Envisioning Our Lives through Literature - A Literary Program for HS Students in NYC

 The Re-Envisioning Our Lives through Literature (R.O.L.L.) program is sponsored by the Center for Black Literature at Medgar Evers College and continues to be supported with funding from various sources.
 A major goal of this program is to expand the canon of literature taught in high schools, and more specifically to include literature by writers of the African Diaspora.
 Students in the program have an opportunity to participate in a dramatic writing and performance workshop, a creative nonfiction workshop, a spoken-word workshop, and/or a defining manhood workshop.
 The participants use literature and the literary arts as a basis for re-seeing and reimagining their lives.

-The premise of the R.O.L.L. is that literature should be integrated into the English Language Arts (ELA) curriculum in creative ways that may include drama, poetry, the spoken word, and story.
-Using texts written by writers from the African Diaspora, students build their knowledge base about literature from another culture; expand their knowledge of diverse cultures; and improve their critical reading, writing, and communication skills.
+The premise of R.O.L.L. is that literature should be integrated into the English Language Arts (ELA) curriculum in creative ways that may include drama, poetry, the spoken word, and story.
+Using texts written by writers from the African Diaspora, students build their knowledge base about literature from another culture and improve their critical reading, writing, and communication skills.

-Since 2004, NYC student R.O.L.L. participants have come from the following schools:
+Since 2004, R.O.L.L. students have come from the following schools:

 - Bedford Academy High School

 - Brooklyn Collegiate High School